4 Ways to Make Crushed Ice at Home for Cocktails

 Although, there is one machine that folks swear by and is still available for purchase.
 In the book Smuggler's Cove, they recommend the Waring IC70.
 I've never used it personally, but I'd take the recommendation from such an acclaimed tiki master.

-Mind the Texture
+Mind the texture

 Crushed ice can vary in size—from bigger cracked ice cubes to pebble size (think of the size of a jelly bean) to a snowy consistency.